SynHub/syn-speech/README.md

 # Syn.Speech

 Syn Speech is a flexible speaker independent continuous speech recognition engine for Mono and .NET framework.
-This project was initially created by [Leslie Timmy](http://leslietimmy.com) (the lead AI researcher at Synthetic Intelligence Network) as a side project for Digital Assistant interface in [Linux Mint](https://www.linuxmint.com/) environment.
+This project was initially created by [Leslie Timmy](http://leslietimmy.com) (the lead AI researcher at Synthetic Intelligence Network) as a side project for Digital Assistant interface in Linux environment.

 The project contains code ported from the Java based CMU Sphinx repository [Sphinx-4](https://github.com/cmusphinx/sphinx4).